fread-ink/ebook-paginator/README.md

 Where `pageID` is the `id=` of the element and `contentURI` is the URI of an HTML document you want to show, one page at a time, inside your `pageID` element.

+## opts

+`cacheForwardPagination`: If this is true then the point at which page breaks happened during forward pagination is cached and re-used when backward paginating to the same pages.
+This is nice because backward pagination does not always result in page breaks in the same locations as forward pagination (due to CSS rules like break-before) but it may feel odd to the user if moving forward one page, and then back one page, gives a different result.
+By enabling caching, the pages will be paginated the same.
+Note that backwards pagination is never cached/re-used, only forward pagination.
+This option has no effect if a location was arrived at by means other than forward paginating to the page (e.g. using a bookmark) since then no pagination results have been prevously cached.
+If this option is false then pagination is always re-calculated.
+This cache should be invalidated when e.g. font size or page size is changed `.redraw(true)`.
+Default value is true.

+`repeatTableHeader`: If this is true and a page break happens inside a `<table>` element, then the last header row before the page break (if any) will be repeated on the next page.
+This works for both `<thead>` elements and `<tr>` elements with `<th>` elements inside.
+If neither `<thead>` nor `<th>` elements are used then the header element cannot be detected.
+Default value is true.

+`columnLayout`: This feature hasn't been maintained recently and may not work as expected.
 Setting `opts.columnLayout` to `true` will cause the paginator to use a different method for calculating how much to put on each page.
 This method is based on setting the `column-width` CSS property.
 This will use the browser's built-in support for the CSS rules `break-inside`, `break-before` and `break-after` which is probably better than this library's support but will incur a serious performance penalty on WebKit (4-5x slower).
 See the "Page breaks" section.

 # Other content paginators